cerbero90/laravel-enum/README.md

 $user->permissions; // CasesCollection[Permissions::CreatePost, Permissions::UpdatePost]
 ```

-The cases collection above is stored in the database as `3`, the result of the bitwise operator `OR`.
+The cases collection above is stored in the database as `3`, the result of the `OR` bitwise operator.

 ### 🪄 Magic